-Privacy innovations are effective alternatives to tracking
+Privacy innovations are effective

 People shouldn’t have to accept being tracked across the web in order to get the benefits of relevant advertising.
 And advertisers don't need to track individual consumers across the web to get the performance benefits of digital advertising.

 Advances in aggregation, anonymization, on-device processing and other privacy-preserving technologies offer a clear path to replacing individual identifiers.
 In fact, our latest tests of FLoC show one way to effectively take third-party cookies out of the advertising equation and instead hide individuals within large crowds of people with common interests.
 Chrome intends to make FLoC-based cohorts available for public testing through origin trials with its next release this month, and we expect to begin testing FLoC-based cohorts with advertisers in Google Ads in Q2.
 Chrome also will offer the first iteration of new user controls in April and will expand on these controls in future releases, as more proposals reach the origin trial stage, and they receive more feedback from end users and the industry.

 This points to a future where there is no need to sacrifice relevant advertising and monetization in order to deliver a private and secure experience.